-John Read, who founded the Clean Up Britain campaign group some eight years ago, makes no secret of his frustration at the inability of many sections of society to combat the problem.
+John Read, who founded the campaign group, makes no secret of his frustration at the inability of many sections of society to combat the problem.

-The group is not party political but worries that politicians are often too concerned about short-term goals to take the longer view.
+The group worries that politicians are often too concerned about short-term goals to take the longer view.
 Existing groups like the environmental charity Keep Britain Tidy seem to have lost their drive – and much of their funding.
 And private companies are more interested in their bottom line than in doing anything more than pay lip service to environmental concerns.

 Worse still has been the commercial drive towards “greenwashing”, where organisations spend considerably more time and money on advertising their green credentials than in practices which are genuinely environmentally sound.

 Extreme examples range from changing the names or labels of products to falsely evoke the natural environment on a product that contains harmful chemicals to multimillion-dollar advertising campaigns portraying highly polluting energy companies as eco-friendly.